 If you are not familiar with what a sig campaign is, it’s basically a method where you can advertise a link in your forum account’s signature, and get paid for it in bitcoins.
 Although if you are a newbie account you will be paid less, so you need to be active in order to rank up.

-Higher rank member earn good amount of BTC every day or every week depends on payment cycle as daily/weekly/biweekly/monthly.
+Higher rank members earn a good amount of BTC every day or every week depends on the payment cycle as daily/weekly/biweekly/monthly.